About our Norway tour

 The first campsite is at Moskenes where you will be rewarded with great views of the Vestfjord.
 The fjord is 96 miles long and is spectacular in all weathers.
 If you are really lucky you will be able to see passing killer whales.
 The Vågakallen Mountain is visable in the distance.

-We will move onto Svolvær, which is the largest city on the Lofoten Islands and is also the capital.
+We will move onto Gimoysand, situated on the North Coast of the Lofoten Islands between a wonderful arctic white beach with views of the ocean and the mountain Hoven.
 We shall move to another stop before we leave the Islands.
-Ferry Included (£180 approx)
+Ferry Included (£240 approx)

 Day 28 – 30